juliangruber/role/README.md

 ## Usage

-Let's write a webserver that stores and receives data from a leveldb, and operates on querystrings.
+Let's write a webserver that stores and receives data from a leveldb, operating on querystrings.
 Since we want to be able to split up the http server and the leveldb later, we give each a role:

 ```js